Apostolique/WisdomDump/README.md

 * Everything that can be said can be said badly.
 * Ants have a super power when it comes to memory.
 Their memory is stored physically on the ground.
 If the ground gets disturbed, they forget permanently.
 * One of the ability I value the most in this information age is scanning.
 Scanning is going through large bodies of text and extracting the information you need quickly.
 The more you know about a subject, the faster you can scan, targeting specific keywords.
+* To enjoy life more, I find that it's worth it to look at activities through the eyes of a pro.
+For example learning more about cinematography or filmmaking to enjoy movies and notice more of the details at play.
+Learn about what makes people passionate about a subject.